polyfy/polylith/readme.md

 We choose `stable-lisa` because Lisa is our name (let's pretend that at least!).
 The idea is that every developer could use their own unique tag name that doesn't conflict with other developers.

-The CI build should also use its own pattern, like `stable-` plus the build number, to mark successful builds.
+The CI build should also use its own pattern, like `stable-` plus branch name or build number, to mark successful builds.
-It may be enough to onluy use the stable points that the CI server creates.
+It may be enough to only use the stable points that the CI server creates.
 That is at least a good way to start and only add custom tags per developer when needed.

 The pattern is configured in `deps.edn` and can be changed if we prefer something else: